AlexFeng123/The-beauty-of-the-codes/README.md

-# The-beauty-of-the-codes
+# The-beauty-of-the-code
-Some beautiful and practical Codes of algorithm or software.
+Some most beautiful and practical codes of algorithm or software.